Australia at the 1900 Summer Olympics: Shooting

 Donald Mackintosh was a professional shooter from Melbourne.
 He was travelling through Europe competing in a series of traditional competitions.
 He won the live game shooting (Prix Centenaire de Paris) with 22 consecutive kills of live pigeons, one more than Marquis de Villancosa of Spain.
 He finished in the joint third position alongside Crittenden Robinson of the United States in the live pigeon shooting (Grand Prix d'Exposition) with 18, behind the winner Leon de Lunden, who scored 21.
 Mackintosh' status has often been confused, as some historians were under the impression that game-shooting was an archery contest.
-The International Olympic Committee does not consider either event Olympic.
+The IOC does not consider either event Olympic.